Package Leaflet: Information for the Patient

-This leaflet has been written for the person using the medicine.
-If you are the parent or carer of a child to whom you will administer Stelara, please read this information carefully.
+This leaflet has been written for the person taking the medicine.
+If you are the parent or carer of a child who will be taking Stelara, please read this information carefully.

 What is Stelara